mrismanaziz/Reforestation/README.md

-## Why did Dracula lie in the wrong coffin?
-He made a grave mistake.
+## I made a playlist for hiking.
+It has music from Peanuts, The Cranberries, and Eminem.
+I call it my Trail Mix.